handsontable/handsontable/docs/next/guides/columns/react-hot-column.md

 ## Object data source

-When you use object data binding for `<HotColumn/>`, you need to provide precise information about the data structure for columns.
+When you use object data binding for `<HotColumn />`, you need to provide precise information about the data structure for columns.
 To do so, refer to the data for a column in properties as `data`, for example, `<HotColumn data="id" />`:

 ::: example #example3 :react --tab preview
 ```jsx